eclecticlogic/pedal-tx/README.md

 # Release notes

+### 1.4.7

+- Added support to specify @Column(name) via @AttributeOverrides/@AttributeOverride annotation.
+However, @Column annotation is still expected on the getter method.

 ### 1.4.6

 - Added support to have empty collections be recorded as NULL using @CopyEmptyAsNull annotation for copy-command.